 With Tumescent Liposuction offered here at Alouf Aesthetics, patients are awake and do not have to be subjected to general anesthesia.
 Also, in our experience, there is minimal bruising from this procedure.
-In addition, patients can be back to work in 1-4 days.
+In addition, patients can be back to work within a few days.

 The word tumescent means swollen and firm.
 Tumescent liposuction uses large volumes of a dilute solution of lidocaine, a local anesthetic, in combination with the vasoconstrictive drug epinephrine, which temporarily shrinks capillaries.
 This feature of constricting blood vessels results in very little blood loss during the procedure.
-Actually there is more blood lost during a routine blood draw during a physical exam than during the entire Tumescent Liposuction procedure.
 Minimal blood loss results in very little bruising.
 The lack of bruising results in decreased pain and a much quicker recovery time.

 Tumescent Liposuction is a technique that permits liposuction totally by local anesthesia, avoiding general anesthesia.

-For many people who have inherited excessive accumulations of fat, liposuction is the only realistic mean of changing the body’s silhouette.
+For many people who have inherited excessive accumulations of fat, liposuction is a realistic mean of changing the body’s silhouette.
 In effect, liposuction is equivalent to being able to focus the effects of dieting to specific areas of the body.

 The concept of liposuction is surprisingly simple.
 Liposuction is a surgical technique that improves the body’s contour by removing excess fat from fatty deposits located between the skin and muscle.